OliverAmstutz/Best-Practice-Checker/Docs/004_EditorJsonUtility.md

 ## Consequences

-Usage of Unity class againts its design.
+Usage of Unity class against its design.
 Might bite its tail at some point.

 #### Example